eosrio/simpleos/README.md

 Your simple and secure EOS wallet.
 </h3>

-*Made with :hearts: by [EOS Rio](https://eosrio.io/)*.
-EOS Rio is a Block producer candidate for the EOS ecosystem.
+*Made with :hearts: by [EOS Rio](https://eosrio.io/)*, a Block producer candidate for the EOS ecosystem.

 # About